stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 ### Create a Vivado HLS Project from Command Line

-#### Validate your design using Vivado HLS command line window.
+#### Validate your design using Vivado HLS command line mode.
 Create a new Vivado HLS project from the command line.

-1. Launch Vivado HLS: **Select Start > All Programs > Xilinx Design Tools > Vivado 2018.2 > Vivado HLS > Vivado HLS 2018.2 Command Prompt**.
+1. Select **Start > Xilinx Design Tools > Vivado HLS 2018.2 Command Prompt**.

-2. In the Vivado HLS Command Prompt, change directory to c:\xup\hls\labs\lab2.
+2. In the Vivado HLS Command Prompt window, change directory to **c:\xup\hls\labs\lab2**.

-3. A self-checking program (yuv_filter_test.c) is provided.
+   A self-checking program (yuv_filter_test.c) is provided.
 Using that we can validate the design.
 A Makefile is also provided.
 Using the Makefile, the necessary source files can be compiled and the compiled program can be executed.
 You can examine the contents of these files and the project directory.

-In the Vivado HLS Command Prompt, type make to compile and execute the program.
+3. In the Vivado HLS Command Prompt window, type **make** to compile and execute the program.
 (You might need to set up the system environment variable for make command)
     <p align="center">
     <img src ="./images/lab2/Figure1.png">
     </p>